mortehu/substring-frequencies/README.md

 This program takes two files as inputs, and prints strings that are over-represented in one file or the other.
+This is achieved by concatenating the two files, constructing a suffix array and an LCP array, and then counting the number of occurrences of every substring of every length.

 The inputs may contain `NUL`-delimited documents, in which case each substring will be counted only once for each document it occurs in.
 To enable this